 Under Michigan marijuana laws, people with certain medical conditions can register to be able to use medical marijuana.
-The use of the drug also known as pot or weed was made legal by the passage of the Michigan Medical Marihuana Act by voters in 2008.
+The use of the drug also known as pot or weed was made legal by the passage of the Michigan Medical Marijuana Act by voters in 2008.

-A patient must be issued a registration identification card in order to get marihuana for medical treatment through the Michigan Medical Marihuana Program (MMMP).
+A patient must be issued a registration identification card in order to get marihuana for medical treatment through the Michigan Medical Marijuana Program (MMMP).
 In order to receive a card, you must have a valid prescription from a doctor approving your use of the drug.
 In addition, to the overall registration process, the state places a number of restrictions on how the marijuana can be obtained, how it is transported and how it must be secured by a patient or caregiver.

 Our team at Grewal Law will defend your rights as a medical marijuana patient.
 If you have been accused of any improper use of the drug including the improper transportation of marijuana, the use of medical marijuana while on probation or not having it properly contained in a closed/locked facility we can help.
 Our Michigan medical marijuana lawyers will build the best defense possible in your case.